-Lupita Nyong’o Talks The Power Of Kindness and Creating Roz In The Wild Robot
+Lupita Nyong’o Talks The Power Of Kindness And Creating Roz In The Wild Robot

-Nyong’o praised Sanders for helping her develop this voice and for trusting her to play Roz.
-Early on, I asked him why he thought of me for the role of Roz, and he mentioned that he liked the warmth of my voice,” she said.
-“So we knew that we were going to end up with a Roz that sounded more like me to kind of depict that evolution she’s gone through.
+Nyong’o praised Sanders for helping her develop the voice of Roz and trusting her with the role.
+She explained, “Early on, I asked him why he thought of me for the role of Roz, and he mentioned that he liked the warmth of my voice.
+So we knew that we were going to end up with a Roz that sounded more like me to depict that evolution she’s gone through.
 And then, we reverse engineered.”

-This was film composer Kris Bowers’ first animated film, which came right at the time that he became a father.
-He was able to simultaneously explore his own parenting experiences with the messaging of this film.
-Creating this score made him take note of the sacrifices parents make to give their child the best life.
-He recognized his own admiration for his wife’s courage to become a mother and for his own parents who sacrificed so much to give him a happy life.
+This was the first animated film project for composer Kris Bowers.
+He revealed that he took the job as he became a first-time parent.
+He was able to simultaneously explore his own parenting experiences with the messaging of the film.
+Creating the score made him take note of the sacrifices parents make to give their child the best life.
+He spoke about his admiration for his wife’s courage in becoming a mother and for his own parents, who sacrificed so much to give him a great life.
 “One sequence in particular I think about is the migration sequence.
-There’s this cue that we worked on for a long time and my first pass at it […] was really bright and happy,” he said.
-“And Chris reminded me about the fact that this is a really bittersweet moment where Roz is saying goodbye to Brightbill and they don’t know if they’re ever going to see each other again.”
+There’s this cue that we worked on for a long time and my first pass at it was really bright and happy,” he said.
+“Chris reminded me about the fact that this is a really bittersweet moment where Roz is saying goodbye to Brightbill and they don’t know if they’re ever going to see each other again.”

-The film beautifully depicts the power and importance of saying “I love you” to people in your life.
+The film beautifully depicts the importance of saying “I love you” to people in your life.
+Sanders explained what he hopes audiences take away from Roz’s story.
 “Front and center is the idea that we’re, at some point, going to have to change our programming to accomplish something.
 I think that we’re all creatures of habit.
-We hate change,” Sanders said of what else he hopes audiences take away from the story.
-“I think that sometimes we’re afraid if we change our programming, we’re going to lose ourselves somehow, and you’re not going to.
+We hate change.
+I think that sometimes we’re afraid if we change our programming, we’re going to lose ourselves somehow, and you’re not going to.
 You’re going to become a more dimensional being and it’s going to be okay.”

 Ally Bonsall